Daniela-NVE/AG952-SM124-Smart-GMR-Magnetometer-Evaluation-Kit-Rev-B/README.md

 Software requires 64-bit Windows 7 or later.

 Installation Instructions:
-  1. Download and run the Setup file.
+  1. Download and run the Setup file to install the User Interface and USB driver.
-  2. Click on the desktop shortcut to run the software.
+  2. Click on the desktop shortcut to start the User Interface software.

 Questions?
 We're here to help.
 E-mail us at sensor-apps[at]nve.com